Roads in Botswana: Motorways

-The general motorway speed limit is 120km/h.
+The general motorway speed limit is 120 km/h.

 Signage

 Signage on the Botswana network conforms broadly to Southern Africa norms, though a number of signs omit Southern Africa route numbers.
 All length distances are shown in kilometers, speed is in kilometers per hour whilst height and width restrictions are required to be shown in feet and inches (though the metric measurements may optionally also appear).

 Traditionally, road signs in Botswana used blue backgrounds rather than the yellow, white, or orange that the rest of the world uses on traffic warning signs.
 In the early 2010s, officials announced plans to begin phasing out the distinctive blue signs in favor of more typical signs in order to be more in line with the neighboring Southern African Development Community member states.